Wondering what to buy a young couple (or put on a wedding registry list)? Here are 9 super-useful kitchen items that every home needs.

-It’s generally not something you want to be saying about your wedding.
-But it happens.
-In my case, I don’t have regrets about the dress (still love it) or the groom (still love him).
-But if I could time travel back to 2002, I’d edit our wedding registry.
+I don’t have regrets about my wedding dress (still love it) or groom (still love him).
+But if I could time travel back to 2002, I’d change our wedding registry list.

-Food Processor: I would be nothing without my 7-cup Cuisinart, which I use to make pesto, hummus, veggie nuggets, energy bites, and other yummy things.
+I would be nothing without my 7-cup Cuisinart food processor, which I use to make pesto, hummus, veggie nuggets, energy bites, and other yummy things.
 I’ve had mine for years and it’s still serving me well.

-High-Powered Blender: The perfect splurge item for a wedding registry.
-A few of your friends could go in on it together, and you’ll have smoothies for years to come!
+The perfect splurge item for a wedding registry.
+A few of your friends could go in on it together, and the happy couple will have smoothies for years to come!
 You can’t go wrong with a Vitamix.

-Stemless Wine Glasses: They’re way more practical (and fit more easily in the dishwasher) than stemware.
-Two sets of these shatter-resistant glasses, and you’re set.
+They’re way more practical (and fit more easily in the dishwasher) than stemware.
+Two sets of these shatter-resistant wine glasses, and you’re set.

-Nesting Glass Bowls: I remember a friend registering for these and I wondered, what are you going to do with all those bowls?
+I remember a friend registering for these and I wondered, what are you going to do with all those bowls?
 Now that my kitchen is regularly strewn with all manner of bowls, big and small, I get it.
-I love how these Kangaroo bowls nest because our cabinet space is at a premium.
+I love how these Anchor Hocking bowls nest because our cabinet space is at a premium.

-Cast Iron Skillet: I don’t know what took me so long to get one of these.
+I don’t know what took me so long to get one of these.
 You can make most anything in it and then pass it on to your children and grandchildren.
 And great-grandchildren!
-A Lodge 12-inch is a good size for a family of four.
+A Lodge 10- or 12-inch cast iron skillet is a good size for a family of four.